Normal reactions to disaster

-Trauma reactions and interventions, exchange of personal experiences.
+Stress and interventions, exchange of personal experiences.

 Resilience factors: make associative descriptions of individuals based on photos or drawings.
 The drawing of personal experiences rather than describing them in words can be very powerful and illustrate points that are otherwise difficult to get across.
 People become much more involved in a drawing than in a verbal presentation, which can have its own terrors for some.

-Trauma and resilience in the specific cultural and religious context: share stories (can be fairy tales) that are more or less known by everybody, and comment on them.
+Stress and resilience in the specific cultural and religious context: share stories (can be fairy tales) that are more or less known by everybody, and comment on them.